 Porsche Cayman 2.7 Manual finished in Jet Black paint.

-Cars like this don’t come around very often!This is a unique Cayman 2.7 Manual Finished in rare Jet Black paint with a huge list of factory fitted options which includes full black smooth leather interior trim with heated seats,3 spoke smooth leather steering wheel,CDR24 CD player linked to Bose sound package plus,(PSM) Porsche Stability Management,top tint windscreen,air conditioning,xenon headlights,Porsche overmats,black dials,PDC,badge finished in black,rear wiper,19″ Sport Design alloy wheels with colour crested centers wrapped in Michelin pilot sport N rated tyres and the very special aftermarket option of a Carniwal GT sports exhaust system to complete this beautiful Cayman!This special Cayman comes complete with a fully documented OPC Porsche service record just completed by ourselves together with all spare keys and handbook pack!
+Cars like this dont come around very often!This is a unique Cayman 2.7 Manual Finished in rare Jet Black paint with a huge list of factory fitted options which includes full black smooth leather interior trim with heated seats,3 spoke smooth leather steering wheel,CDR24 CD player linked to Bose sound package plus,(PSM) Porsche Stability Management,top tint windscreen,air conditioning,xenon headlights,Porsche overmats,black dials,PDC,badge finished in black,rear wiper,fully refurbished 19 inch Sport Design alloy wheels with colour crested centers wrapped in a new set of Michelin pilot sport N rated tyres and the very special aftermarket option of a Carniwal GT sports exhaust system to complete this beautiful Cayman!This special Cayman comes complete with a fully documented OPC Porsche service record just completed by ourselves together with all spare keys and handbook pack!

 Contact us anytime to arrange a viewing.